Illinois cleaning business license and insurance requirements

 You’ll need a general business license to run a Chicago cleaning business.
 You can get this license from the City of Chicago’s Business Affairs and Consumer Protection (BACP) department.
 If your cleaning business offers specialized services like carpet cleaning, you might need to get additional licenses or permits like a water discharge permit.

-Also, if your cleaning business deals with hazardous materials or offers janitorial services to commercial buildings, follow Chicago’s specific regulations for these services.
+Also, if your cleaning business deals with hazardous materials or offers janitorial services to commercial buildings, follow Chicago’s specific regulations for these industries.
 You might need to get extra permits or certifications.

 If you’re setting up a cleaning business in Springfield, you’ll first need to secure a general business license.
 You can get this through the City Clerk’s Office or the Office of Economic Development.